-- Correspondence to: Prof. Shichang Kang (shichang.kang@lzb.ac.cn) and Dr. Yulan Zhang (yulan.zhang@lzb.ac.cn) - 25 Abstract.
+Abstract.
 The Tibetan Plateau and its surroundings, also known as the Third Pole, play an important role in the global and regional climate and hydrological cycle.
-Carbonaceous aerosols (CAs), including black carbon (BC) and organic carbon (OC), can directly or indirectly absorb and scatter solar radiation, and change the energy balance on Earth.
+Carbonaceous aerosols (CAs), including black carbon (BC) and organic carbon (OC), can directly or indirectly absorb and scatter solar radiation and change the energy balance on the Earth.
 CAs, along with the other atmospheric pollutants (e.g., mercury), can be frequently transported over long distances into the inland Tibetan Plateau.
-During the last decade, a coordinated monitoring network and research program on Atmospheric Pollution and Cryospheric - 30 Change (APCC) has been gradually setup and continuously operated within the Third Pole regions to investigate the linkage between atmospheric pollutants and cryospheric change.
-This paper presents a systematic dataset of BC, OC, water soluble organic carbon (WSOC), and water insoluble organic carbon (WIOC) from aerosols (20 stations), glaciers (17 glaciers, including samples from surface snow/ice, snowpit, and two ice cores), snow cover (2 stations continuous observed, and 138 locations surveyed once), precipitation (6 stations), and lake sediment cores (7 lakes) collected across the Third Pole, based - 35 on APCC program.
-These data were created based on online (in-situ) and laboratory measurements.
-High-resolution (daily scale) atmospheric equivalent BC concentrations were obtained by using an Aethalometer (AE-33) in the Mt.
-Everest (Qomolangma) region, which can provide a new insight into the mechanism of BC transportation over the Himalayas.
-Spatial distributions of BC, OC, WSOC and WIOC from aerosols, glaciers, snow cover, and precipitation indicated different features among the different regions of the Third Pole, which were mostly influenced by emission sources, transport pathways, and

-- 40 deposition processes.
-Historical records of BC from ice cores and lake sediment cores revealed the strength of human activities impacts since the Industrial Revolution.
+During the last decades, a coordinated monitoring network and research program named "Atmospheric Pollution and Cryospheric Changes" (APCC) has been gradually set up and continuously operated within the Third Pole regions to investigate the linkage between atmospheric pollutants and cryospheric changes.
+This paper presents a systematic dataset of BC, OC, water-soluble organic carbon (WSOC), and water-insoluble organic carbon (WIOC) from aerosols (20 stations), glaciers (17 glaciers, including samples from surface snow and ice, snow pits, and 2 ice cores), snow cover (2 stations continuously observed and 138 locations surveyed once), precipitation (6 stations), and lake sediment cores (7 lakes) collected across the Third Pole, based on the APCC program.
+These data were created based on online (in situ) and laboratory measurements.
+High-resolution (daily scale) atmospheric-equivalent BC concentrations were obtained by using an Aethalometer (AE-33) in the Mt.
+Everest (Qomolangma) region, which can provide new insight into the mechanism of BC transportation over the Himalayas.
+Spatial distributions of BC, OC, WSOC, and WIOC from aerosols, glaciers, snow cover, and precipitation indicated different features among the different regions of the Third Pole, which were mostly influenced by emission sources, transport pathways, and deposition processes.
+Historical records of BC from ice cores and lake sediment cores revealed the strength of the impacts of human activity since the Industrial Revolution.
 BC isotopes from glaciers and aerosols identified the relative contributions of biomass and fossil fuel combustion to BC deposition on the Third Pole.
-Mass absorption cross section of BC and WSOC from aerosol, glaciers, snow cover, and precipitation samples were also provided.
-This updated dataset is released to the scientific communities focusing on atmospheric science, cryospheric science, hydrology, climatology and environmental science.
-The - 45 related datasets are presented in the form of excel files.
-These files are available to download from the National Cryosphere Desert Data Center (http://www.ncdc.ac.cn), Northwest Institute of Eco-Environment and Resources, Chinese Academy of Sciences (Kang S et al., 2021.
-Black carbon and organic carbon dataset over the Third Pole.
-National Cryosphere Desert Data Center, 2021. https://doi.org/10.12072/ncdc.NIEER.db0114.2021).
+Mass absorption cross sections of BC and WSOC from aerosol, glaciers, snow cover, and precipitation samples were also provided.
+This updated dataset is released to the scientific communities focusing on atmospheric science, cryospheric science, hydrology, climatology, and environmental science.
+The related datasets are presented in the form of excel files.
+BC and OC datasets over the Third Pole are available to download from the National Cryosphere Desert Data Center (https://doi.org/10.12072/ncdc.NIEER.db0114.2021; Kang and Zhang, 2021).